Finding a Top Financial Advisor Firm in San Rafael, California

 Marin Wealth Advisors Investment Strategy

 Marin Wealth primarily uses strategic asset allocation, along with individual stock and bond selection.
-In its Form ADV, the firm notes that many of its clients are “investors who realized finding the best place to invest money required more time and research than they had.”
+In its Form ADV, the firm notes that many of its clients are “investors who realized finding the best place to invest the money required more time and research than they had.”
 Its methods of security analysis include charting, fundamental, technical and cyclical methods of analysis.

 The most recent SEC data shows that assets under the practice’s management were allocated as: